Seatis/my-teaching-materials/team-project/gitinder/README.md

 A Tinder-like coder buddy finder application.

-Two teams work on this project: a back end team and an Android client team.
+Two teams work on this project: a Java back end team and an Android client team.

 The main goals are to: